M1yu3Xpl0rer22/Email-Spoofing-Demo-Lab-Guide/README.md

 | smtp-sink   | SMTP sink          | Accepts & discards emails (terminal output) | Linux                 |

 ---
+What is MailCatcher?
+MailCatcher is a simple tool designed to help developers test and debug email sending in their applications without actually sending real emails over the internet.

+It acts as a fake SMTP server that captures all emails sent to it and provides a web interface where you can view those emails in your browser.

+Key Features of MailCatcher:
+Captures Emails Locally: Instead of sending emails to real recipients, MailCatcher catches them so you can safely inspect the content.

+Web Interface: You can open a local web page (usually at http://localhost:1080) to see the emails, read their content, headers, and attachments.

+Easy Setup: Runs as a standalone Ruby gem; simple to install and use on Linux, macOS, or Windows (with Ruby installed).

+Great for Development: Perfect for developers who want to test email functionality in their code without spamming real inboxes or worrying about email delivery failures.

+No Actual Email Delivery: Emails captured by MailCatcher don’t leave your machine or get sent to real email addresses.

+How MailCatcher Works:
+You configure your app or script to send emails through MailCatcher’s SMTP server (usually localhost on port 1025).

+MailCatcher receives these emails and stores them.

+You open the MailCatcher web UI at http://localhost:1080 to browse and read the captured emails.

+Use Case Example
+Say you’re developing a web app that sends confirmation emails when users sign up.
+Instead of sending real emails every time during development, you point your app’s SMTP settings to MailCatcher.
+This way, you can verify the email content, subject, and headers safely on your local machine.

 ### How to install **MailCatcher** on Linux (Debian/Kali)